Sunmar17/User_Authentication_Web_Page./README.md

-# internshipassignment
+# Mini project (user authentication web page)
-Sophisticated authentication page using flask
+Sophisticated authentication page using flask and its extensions.